 Our driver told us about his family and he made friends with our little daughter.
 It was almost as if he were a part of our family for the brief time that we were in the Philippines.

 Yet, at the same time, there was no denying that for that week, he was our employee.
 We were paying him for providing us the service of driving us around during our road trip through Luzon.
 We were participating in the age old tradition of patronage.

 To someone who has grown up in an egalitarian society such as the U.S., the concept of having a servant (someone who provides a personal service to you) isn’t always such an easy thing to accept.
 We were certainly traveling with a certain level of privilege, and that’s always been a difficult concept for me to accept.

 But maybe that’s okay.
 Maybe that’s how the world works.
 Things don’t always have to be equal in order to be fair.
-This servant-boss relationship benefited Alex as much as it benefited us.
+This servant-boss relationship benefited our driver as much as it benefited us.